-The place is deeply associated with a rich history.
+Punakha is deeply associated with the rich cultural heritage and the history of Bhutan.
 It served as the capital of Bhutan until 1955.
-It has a temperate climate and its rich fertile valley is fed by the Pho Chu and Mo Chu rivers.
+Punakha has a temperate climate and is a rich and fertile valley is fed by the Pho Chu and Mo Chu rivers.
 Rafting on the Punakha Mo Chhu River provides the tourist with a unique opportunity to enjoy the valley from a different perspective.
 Besides its temples and monasteries, Punakha is also famous for its hot spring and gentle terraces.
 The part of Jigme Dorji National Park falls under the boundaries of Punakha.

 Top 10 Interesting Facts about Punakha